Analysis 2024

 Data Takeaway: Miami and LA

-Among the teams spending the most on their rosters over the past five years, Miami has ranked in the top five each year.
-The LA Galaxy and Toronto FC have been top spenders in four of the last five years.
+Both Miami and the LA Galaxy have been among the top spending teams over the past five years.
+Toronto FC have been top spenders in four of the last five years.